CharuGupta-eng/vsdOSPowerCalc/README.md

               or

           python3 leakage.py
-2.Following window open in which you have to enter .txt file name as I enter tg_leakage.txt file of DFF using transmission gate after removing lines instructed by python script.
+2.Following window open in which you have to enter .txt file name or .cir file name as I enter TT.cir file of DFF using transmission gate after removing lines instructed by python script.

-## no need to convert .cir to .txt you can also write file name with extension .cir

                                                     Python script